All-Palestine Government: End of the Mandate

-Formation of All-Palestine Government
+Formation of the All-Palestine Government

 An Egyptian Ministerial order dated 1 June 1948 declared that all laws in force during the Mandate would continue to be in force in the Gaza Strip.
 On 8 July 1948, the Arab League decided to set up a temporary civil administration in Palestine, to be directly responsible to the Arab League.
 This plan was strongly opposed by King Abdullah I of Transjordan and received only half-hearted support from the Arab Higher Committee, which had itself been set up in 1945 by the Arab League.
 The new administration was never properly established.
 Another order issued on 8 August 1948 vested an Egyptian Administrator-General with the powers of the High Commissioner.

 The Egyptian government, suspicious of King Abdullah's intentions and growing power in Palestine, put a proposal to the Arab League meeting that opened in Alexandria on 6 September 1948.
 The plan would turn the temporary civil administration, which had been agreed to in July, into an Arab government with a seat in Gaza for the whole of Palestine.
 The formal announcement of the Arab League's decision to form the Government of All-Palestine was issued on 20 September.
 Egypt declared formation of the All-Palestine Protectorate on 22 September 1948.

 The All-Palestine Government was formed under the nominal leadership of Amin al-Husayni, the Mufti of Jerusalem.
 Ahmed Hilmi Abd al-Baqi was named Prime Minister.
 Hilmi's cabinet consisted largely of relatives and followers of Amin al-Husayni, but also included representatives of other factions of the Palestinian ruling class.
-Jamal al-Husayni became foreign minister, Raja al-Husayni became defence minister, Michael Abcarius was finance minister, Awni Abd al-Hadi was minister for social affairs and Anwar Nusseibeh was secretary of the cabinet.
-Husayn al-Khalidi was also a member.
+Jamal al-Husayni became foreign minister, Raja al-Husayni became defence minister, Michel Abikarios was finance minister, Husayn al-Khalidi was health minister, Awni Abd al-Hadi was minister for social affairs and Anwar Nusseibeh was secretary of the cabinet.
 Twelve ministers in all, from different Arab countries, headed for Gaza to take up their new positions.
 The decision to set up the All-Palestine Government made the Arab Higher Committee irrelevant, but Amin al-Husayni continued to exercise an influence in Palestinian affairs.